 Websites like SkipTheDrive and Remote.co have job boards that exclusively list remote jobs.
 FlexJobs has a list of the top 100 companies with remote jobs if you want to search by company.
 Searching for "telecommuting jobs" in Google presents a list of roles that can be filtered by job category, job title, employer, etc.

-Self-motivation, organization, and focus are key.
-Emphasize your ability to work independently, as well as in teams.
-Hybrid workers should be adept in both, as you'll be working alone beside the occasional group meeting or project update.
+Self-motivation, organization, and focus are key - with experience already telecommuting being seen as a major plus.
+Emphasize your ability to work independently as well as in teams.
+Hybrid workers should be adept in both, as you'll be working alone besides the occasional group meeting or project update.

 Strong written communication skills are crucial.
 Most communication takes place over email or messaging services, with the occasional video call.
 To minimize the number of messages sent back and forth, writing clearly is essential.
 However, video conferencing with the right tools is even more effective.